Best credit cards for medical bills of 2021

 Read our full ABOC Platinum Rewards Mastercard® Credit Card review.

-Bonus: There's not a traditional bonus here, but new cardholders are eligible for an introductory 18 months of no interest on new purchases and qualifying balance transfers (then 16.49%-24.49% Variable).
+Bonus: There's not a traditional bonus here, but new cardholders are eligible for an introductory 18 months from account opening of no interest on new purchases and qualifying balance transfers (then 16.49%-24.49% Variable).
 That offer could save you a substantial amount of money if you have new bills to pay or need to consolidate some existing medical bill debt from other credit cards.

 Annual Fee: $0